scrapinghub/spidermon/docs/source/item-validation.rst

 Default: ``None``

 A `list` containing the location of the item schema.
 Could be a local path to a `.json` file, URL or the schema itself.
+In the event of defining 2 or more schemas then items need to pass all defined schemas.

 .. code-block:: python